Metro Breez: History

 The project was begun with federal funding from the Federal Highway Administration's Congestion Mitigation and Air Quality Program.
 With this being phased out after three years, it was partially replaced with continual support from the Federal Transit Administration's Section 3507 Formula Funding Program, with the rest of the funding being provided by the towns serviced by the route.
 In addition, each town would be allocated one seat on the Metro board, with Portland's representation increased from five seats to eight, in order to maintain the city's having at least, but no more than, 50% of the seats on the board.

 In 2014, Greater Portland Metro worked with the town of Freeport and Yarmouth to seek funding for an express bus service between the two towns and Portland.
 A three-year trial period was enacted, with startup funding provided by the Maine Department of Transportation (MDOT).
 Routes, bus stops, service levels and schedules were organized the following year.

 The Metro Breez was officially launched in June 2016.

 The service was expanded to Brunswick on August 24, 2017.
 The schedule was amended to provide a higher frequency of service during peak times on weekdays, plus an evening service and an extended Saturday service.

 In 2018, northbound and southbound stops were added outside Maine Beer Company on U.S. Route 1, adjacent to the MDOT park-and-ride lot.

 In March 2019, Freeport Town Council received ridership statistics to accompany the town's plans to continue operating the service in the town.
 In a three-year study, undertaken during a pilot phase, ridership exceeded expectations of 42,800 and 45,000, with 52,899 and 64,646, between 2017 and 2018 and 2018 to 2019.

 Two months later, Breez and the Amtrak Downeaster rail service established a partnership to promote public transportation options between Portland, Freeport and Brunswick.
 A pricing agreement was put in place, with a $3 one-way fare, a $27 ten-ride pass, and a $90 monthly option.

 In 2020, discussions began regarding a potential southern expansion to Scarborough and Saco.

-A stop was added at Thompson's Point in Portland in 2021, and a twice-daily round trip to Bath Iron Works was added in 2025.
+A stop was added at Thompson's Point in Portland in 2021, and a twice-daily round trip to Bath Iron Works (BIW) was added in 2025 as a pilot scheme running until October 2026.

 Senator Susan Collins (R) announced $1.8 million funding for public transport in Greater Portland in 2022, with the Metro using their portion to purchase four 35-foot, environmentally friendly buses to replace its aging fleet.
 The buses were launched in April 2023, with all rides being free on April 22 and 23 to celebrate the event.